siSsyMidicable/Cogs128_Final_Project/README.md

 ## The Math Model

-The matching system is built on four functions from the COGS 128 discrete math model:
+The matching system is built on four functions from discrete mathematics models:

 ### Trust Score — T(u)
 Measures how reliable a user is based on verifiable signals, not reputation alone.